Catholic Schoolhouse Tour 2: Week 21

 History

-• Since we are still in the medieval period and even study Feudalism this week, I say capitalize on the fun that castles are.
-If you are looking for a beautifully illustrated (and a little funny) book about castles to captivate your students, then you have to get a copy of Castle by David Macaulay.
-It’s on Amazon, and I bet even you parents will enjoy looking at it.
+• Since we are still in the medieval period and even studying Feudalism this week, I say capitalize on the fun that castles are.
+If you are looking for a beautifully illustrated (and a little funny) book about castles to captivate your students, then you’ve got to get a copy of Castle by David Macaulay.
+It’s on Amazon, and I bet even your parents will enjoy looking at it.

 (This is an affiliate link)

-• Saint Vladamir was so impressed by Saint John Chrystostom, and one church service that he chose Christianity for all of Russia and led thousands to the faith.
+• Saint Vladimir was so impressed by Saint John Chrystostom, and one church service that he chose Christianity for all of Russia and led thousands to the faith.
 Have a writing exercise, where you imagine that you are Vladimir and have just experienced a mass for the first time.
 Write to someone a letter to a close friend/council man/relative describing your experience.
-His words were “We didn’t know if we were in heaven or on earth” so you know it must have been life changing.
-The mass is such a beautiful opportunity for all of us everyday and at least every Sunday.
-Each time we participate in the Eucharist, should be a ‘life changing’ experience for us.
-See if your students can create a link between their own faith and the new faith that Saint Vladimir found in Constantinople.
+His words were “We didn’t know if we were in heaven or on earth” so you know it must have been life-changing.
+The mass is such a beautiful opportunity for all of us every day and at least every Sunday.
+Each time we participate in the Eucharist should be a ‘life-changing’ experience for us.
+See if your students can create a link between their faith and the new faith that Saint Vladimir found in Constantinople.

 • Make a Saint Stephen Crown with this printable!
-The Royal Crown of Hungary, also known as Saint Stephen’s crown has been used since the 12th century to crown new kings (until they stopped having kings that is).
+The Royal Crown of Hungary, also known as Saint Stephen’s Crown has been used since the 12th century to crown new kings (until they stopped having kings).
 It is still on display in the Hungarian Parliament Building.
 The printable Royal crown is a bit simplified but you can easily add more detail if desired.
-Print, color and cut out the pieces.
+Print, color, and cut out the pieces.
 Take the two decorated sections and tape or staple them into a crown shape.
-Add the bands across the top using tape and attaching to the inside of the crown and lining up with the icons.
-Finally fold the small rectangle at the base of the cross and tape it down to the top of the crown.
+Add the bands across the top using tape attaching to the inside of the crown and lining up with the icons.
+Finally, fold the small rectangle at the base of the cross and tape it down to the top of the crown.

 Printable Holy Crown of Hungary